YYC Beer Week to Promote Calgary Breweries

 The first annual YYC Beer Week gets underway on June 5, featuring five full days of events and activities celebrating Calgary’s local breweries.

-The event is organized by BeerGuysYYC, a group of three men who hope to help educate people on the craft beer selection available in Calgary.
+YYC Beer Week, organized by BeerGuysYYC, aims to highlight the craft beer selection available in Calgary.

 “We were sitting around back in February and couldn’t help but notice all of these other amazing ‘weeks’ going on throughout the year – you have Pizza Week, Taco Week, Poutine Week – we said ‘how is there no beer week,’” BeerGuysYYC member Matthew Wilson said.

-In total, 30 local business are taking part in YYC Beer Week, with money raised going toward over a dozen various charities including the Alberta Children’s Hospital, the Children’s Miracle Network Canada and Brown Bagging for Calgary’s Kids.
+30 local business are involved in YYC Beer Week.
+Besides highlighting Calgary’s excellent craft beer the week-long event will also raise money for over a dozen charities including the Alberta Children’s Hospital, the Children’s Miracle Network Canada and Brown Bagging for Calgary’s Kids.

 “We have local breweries offering exclusive behind-the-scenes tours and tastings throughout the week,” Wilson explained.